MITIGATING CIRCUMSTANCES PROCEDURE

 Certified unexpected illness of the candidate

 Death or serious illness of a close relative or a close friend

 such other matters which may to a significant extent have adversely affected the examination performance.

 If the mitigating circumstances are considered to be germane by the examination board, they may be taken into account when determining the candidate’s overall result.
-Normally the candidate will be given the opportunity to re-sit the examination as if for the first time, at the next available session and the result for the session under consideration will be recorded as deferred.
+Normally the candidate will be given the opportunity to re-sit the examination as if for the first time, at the next relevant session and the result for the session under consideration will be recorded as deferred.
 This applies to the deferral of examinations only.
 It can postpone the opportunity to sit the exam.
-It is not an entitlement to re-attend and avail of tuition free of charge in the following academic year, students must pay appropriate fees.
+It is not an entitlement to re-attend and avail of tuition free of charge, or avail of the academic resources of the Institute in the following academic year, students must pay appropriate fees.